DM-enterprises/bitcoin/doc/build-windows.md

 Other options which may work, but which have not been extensively tested are (please contribute instructions):

 * On Windows, using a POSIX compatibility layer application such as [cygwin](https://www.cygwin.com/) or [msys2](https://www.msys2.org/).

+The instructions below work on Ubuntu and Debian.
+Make sure the distribution's `g++-mingw-w64-x86-64-posix` package meets the minimum required `g++` version specified in [dependencies.md](dependencies.md).

 Installing Windows Subsystem for Linux
 ---------------------------------------